Akshaysharma29/Practice/README.md

-This part contain some of the solution of my practiced questions
+This part contain some of the solution of my practiced questions.